 Northern Michigan has an invigorating spring climate.
 Plan to bring warm bedding and clothing for cool and sometimes damp weather.
 Expect some rain, especially in the spring.
 During the summer months, temperatures usually range from 50-80 degrees Fahrenheit (10-22 degrees Celsius).

 Parking & Driving

 To maintain the unique atmosphere of camp, driving through campus is not allowed unless absolutely necessary, and speed limits are not to exceed 10 MPH.
 Parking is assigned for visitors and residents upon arrival.
 Please park only in your assigned space and display your parking permit in the front window.
 Please do not drive through camp or park near cabins or labs.
 Your cooperation keeps the dust down and creates a safer and more pleasant environment for all.

 Biological Station residents live in the nearly 100 cabins or in three residence buildings.
 Students usually live in one- room, 2- or 3-person rustic cabins, which are served by central shower and toilet facilities.
 Specific roommate requests must be mutual and are honored insofar as possible.
 Families are generally assigned larger cabins with attached baths.
 All residents are responsible for keeping their own accommodations clean.

 Housing is furnished with the essential furniture only (twin beds, desks, chairs, lamps).
 Change for laundry is available in the Station store, as are laundry detergent and basic toiletries.

 What to Bring

 Life is informal at the Biological Station.
 Clothing should be chosen for comfort and with changing weather in mind.
-Bring clothes you can layer: it can be 40 degrees in the morning, and 70 degrees by early afternoon.
-Students need sturdy shoes to wear in streams, bogs, etc. Also:
+Bring clothes you can layer: it can be 50 degrees in the morning and 80 degrees by early afternoon.
+Students need sturdy shoes to wear in streams, bogs, etc. Also consider bringing the following: